salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Query string

 * Servers MUST accept and ignore extra query string parameters
-* Query string parameter names MUST be camelCase
+* Query string parameters MUST be documented and communicated to API users as camelCase
-* Query string parameter names MUST be case insensitive
+* Query string parameters MUST be interpreted as case insensitive

 ## Collections